shirooo39/eleventy-material/README.md

 To write an article/post, put them inside the /posts/ folder.

 # TO DO (or not to do... no promise ✌️😁✌️)
-- Add search functionality 🫢
+- Add search functionality 🫢 (help needed)
+- Add Disqus
 - Add workbox for generating the service-worker (if it's ever needed...)
 - Add a bit of an animation .onload()?
+- Add Web Share API to post sharing button
 - Docs on how to actually use the theme and how to write a post